Nils Arne Eggen: Coaching career

 Eggen resigned as manager for Rosenborg in 2002.
 Two of Eggen's last achievements were winning the Norwegian top division (11th time in a row), and qualifying for the European UEFA Champions League (8th time in a row).
 During his spell as manager Rosenborg also won the Norwegian football cup a number of times.

 He was again appointed by the club in November 2004 – this time as assistant manager/counsellor, a position he later stepped down from in 2005, when he admitted that his role hadn't worked as planned.
-In May 2010 he again took over as manager of Rosenborg after Erik Hamrén took over as manager of Sweden national football team.
+In May 2010 he again took over as manager of Rosenborg after Erik Hamrén took over as manager of Sweden men's national football team.
 As a caretaker manager until Jan Jönsson was available to take over, Eggen led Rosenborg to their 22nd Norwegian top flight victory.

 On 1 November 2011, he once again returned to coaching, this time for Orkla (former Orkdal) at the fifth level of Norwegian football.
 In only his first season as a coach, he had Orkla promoted to fourth tier, Third Division.

 In 2003, he was awarded the Royal Norwegian Order of St. Olav for his contributions to Norwegian football.

 Football philosophy

 Eggen mentioned the inspiration of Dutch total football and Rinus Michels for his own work.
 A fundamental point was the subordination of individuals (the parts) to the whole, so that the whole could outperform the sum of talents of all its players.
 Often he used the metaphor of the Rosenborg rhythm to get his message across.
 He had a focus on quick and massive counter-attacks and the building of an offensive attitude in the team.
-The 4-3-3 system played vital parts in Eggen's philosophy as a coach.
+The 4–3–3 system played vital parts in Eggen's philosophy as a coach.

 Personal life

-He was the father of Norway international footballer and manager Knut Torbjørn Eggen, who committed suicide in 2012.
+He was the father of Norway international footballer and manager Knut Torbjørn Eggen.
 His grandson Christian Eggen Rismark played professionally for Brann Bergen.